We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

 8. Is there an ATM on campus?

-Yes, there are ATM locations at the Campus Store and at Starbucks.
+Yes, there are ATM locations at the Gilbert Sports and Fitness Center and at Starbucks.

 9. What banks are close to campus?

 Wells Fargo, Chase, Bank of America, U.S. Bank.
 We suggest you Google Search to find all the different banks and their locations.

 Here are the most important details: Orientation takes place August 25- August 28, 2018.
 On Saturday, August 25, 2018 Residential students can check-in at 8:00 am and Commuter students at 9:30 am.
 The remaining days of Orientation will be jam packed with fun activities before classes start on August 29, 2018.
 Schedules will be given out at check-in.